GToidZ/nodop/README.md

 # Nodop (No Doppelganger)
-Nodop is a code plagiarism checker and validator written in Python that aims to be convenient, modular and extensible.
+Nodop is a **single-py-file** plagiarism checker and validator written in Python that aims to be convenient, modular and extensible.
 The project when completed will be extended or merge to an upcoming suite of tools that instructors, teachers or TAs can use.

 ## Principles of Nodop
 * Nodop aims to be convenient.
 Nodop will be usable on any operating systems.
 Nodop will have its own CLI along with its API can be exposed to create Python scripts for automation or any integrations.